NoyLeibo/Meme-Proj/README.md

 **Getting Started 🌟**

-To dive into the meme-making adventure, follow these simple steps:

-Clone this repository to your local machine.

-Open the index.html file in your favorite browser.

 Start creating and sharing your memes!

 How It Works 🛠

-Meme Magic utilizes cutting-edge web technologies for a seamless, user-friendly experience:
+**1. Meme Magic utilizes cutting-edge web technologies for a seamless, user-friendly experience:**

 JavaScript: Powers the dynamic aspects of meme creation, including image manipulation and local storage management.